Choose to Forgive

 For the complex land of ‘adulthood’.

-For mistakes they have made is fruitless
+For mistakes they have made are fruitless

 It is foolish to own the misery of hate